aws-samples/amazon-security-lake-transformation-library/windows-sysmon/README.md

 5. You can choose to let the crawler run on a schedule or manually trigger the crawler once the ETL has been deployed and log streaming is configured.

-#### Step 5: Configure hosts to stream log data
+#### Step 4: Configure hosts to stream log data

 1. Install [Kinesis Agent for Microsoft Windows](https://docs.aws.amazon.com/kinesis-agent-windows/latest/userguide/getting-started.html#getting-started-installation).
 There are three ways you can install the agent on Windows Operating Systems.
 Using [AWS Systems Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/), helps automate the deployment and upgrade process.
 You can also install using a Windows installer package or using PowerShell scripts.

 2. Access the remote host running Microsoft Windows Operating System.
 This solution uses [sysmonconfig.xml](https://github.com/olafhartong/sysmon-modular/blob/master/sysmonconfig.xml) published in the [sysmon-modular](https://github.com/olafhartong/sysmon-modular) project.
 The project provides a modular configuration along with publishing Tactics, Techniques and Procedures (TTPs) with sysmon events to help in [TTP-based threat hunting](https://www.mitre.org/news-insights/publication/ttp-based-hunting) use cases.
 If you have your own curated sysmon configuration, you can also choose to use your own configuration.

 3. On the remote host, update the Kinesis agent configuration file contents with the contents of `kinesis_agent_configuration.json` file from this repository.
-Make sure you replace `<CustomSourceKDFStreamName>` placeholder with the value of the CloudFormation output `CustomSourceKDFStreamName` and `<KinesisAgentIAMRoleARN>` placeholder with the value of the CloudFormation output `KinesisAgentIAMRoleARN` from Step 2.
+Make sure you replace `<LogCollectionStreamName>` and `<KinesisAgentIAMRoleARN>` placeholders with the value of the CloudFormation outputs, `LogCollectionStreamName` and `KinesisAgentIAMRoleARN`, you captured in **Step 1: Deploy log streaming and transformation infrastructure**.

     > **_Note_**: For on-premises servers running the agent, please replace `{ec2:instance-id}` in the _ObjectDecoration_ value under _Sinks_ configuration with the server identifier.
 For more information, see [Configuring Amazon Kinesis Agent for Microsoft Windows](https://docs.aws.amazon.com/kinesis-agent-windows/latest/userguide/configuring-kinesis-agent-windows.html).